alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 ![FreeCAD Beginner Assistant Overview](freecad-beginner-assistant-overview.png)

 ## Getting Started
-1. Install the Beginner Assistant through the Addon Manager.
+1. Install the Beginner Assistant through the FreeCAD Addon Manager.
 2. Open a FreeCAD Document, made with Part Design and Sketcher workbenches.
 3. Switch to the Beginner Assistant workbench
 4. Run the Create Report command.